 - whether or not your server’s IP address dedicated and static;

-– whether or not your server's IP address have authentication records;
+- whether or not your server’s IP address has authentication records;

 - whether or not others used your server or IP before you.

 Feedback loops are how ISPs report complaints back to the sender.
 It’s critical for any successful email campaign to remove all users who are complaining or are not interested in receiving your messages any further.
 By not removing them, you jeopardize your reputation.

 You can find the links to FBL signup pages with different ISPs here.

 Next, we’re going to cover email structure and talk about segmentation, decline policy, monitoring tools, spam traps, and blacklists.

 There are multiple ways to segment your traffic.